Consolidation of trust-based occupational pensions

 Managing the transfer process through careful planning can help keep costs down.
 Check with any prospective new provider to see what implementation support is offered and if this involves cost.

 Thinking about consolidating?
-Contact us to discuss if The People’s Pension can meet your needs and for more on the support we can offer to your project…
+Contact us to discuss if The People’s Pension can meet your needs and for more information on the support we can offer…